Greifensee, Zürich: Middle Ages

-In May 1444, during the Old Zürich War, the Old Swiss Confederacy laid siege to Greifensee which was held by about 70 defenders, most of them inhabitants of the Amt Greifensee with a few Habsburg and Zürich soldiers.
+In May 1444, during the Old Zurich War, the Old Swiss Confederacy laid siege to Greifensee which was held by about 70 defenders, most of them inhabitants of the Amt Greifensee with a few Habsburg and Zurich soldiers.
 The town was captured after four weeks, on May 27, and all but two of the surviving 64 defenders were beheaded on the next day, including the leader, Wildhans von Breitenlandenberg.
 Breitenlandenberg's body was brought to his family, the bodies of the other surrenders were buried at the Uster church.
 Even in times of war, mass execution was widely considered a cruel and unjust deed.
 On May 29, the Castle of Greifensee and the city walls were broken.

 Early modern and modern history

-In the year 1520, Zürich decided to reconstruct the ruins as residence of Zürich's Landvögte among them Heinrich Biberli (1403), Gerold Edlibach (1504) and Salomon Landolt (1776).
+In the year 1520, Zurich decided to reconstruct the ruins as residence of Zurich’s Landvögte among them Heinrich Biberli (1403), Gerold Edlibach (1504) and Salomon Landolt (1776).